sugumarranganathan/voice-appointment-chatbot/README.md

 EMAIL_PASSWORD=your_email_app_password
 ```

-Add secrets through the deployment environment rather than hard-coding them in Python.
+Use environment variables or Google Cloud secrets for sensitive information.

-Example `.gitignore`:
+Recommended `.gitignore`:

 ```gitignore
 .env